Better-HPC/keystone-api/README.md

 # Keystone API

-The backend REST API for the Keystone allocation management dashboard.
+The backend REST API for the Keystone HPC utility.